Posts

 Image

 Fractal analysis demonstrates Information asymmetry : Monopoly and Perfect Competition The diagram below shows the development of the fractal Koch Snowflake.
-Shape equilibrium (Perfect Knowledge) - but not absolute information as the fractal is infinite in detail or size - is reached at iteration 4 - where the marginal benefit is equal to marginal cost.
+Shape equilibrium (Perfect Knowledge) - but not absolute information as the fractal is infinite in detail or size - is reached at iteration 4 - where the marginal benefit equals marginal cost.
 Perfect Knowledge or ‘perfect information' is achieved only with free, open, competitive, or unobstructed feedback.
-Any obstruction to 'iteration' in achieving this equilibrium - due to what may be termed a knowledge monopoly - will produce an incomplete fractal shape, imperfect knowledge, asymmetric information.
+Any obstruction to 'iteration' in achieving this equilibrium—due to what may be termed a knowledge monopoly—will produce an incomplete fractal shape, imperfect knowledge, and asymmetric information.
 At some stage in the future, when things calm down, I plan to come back to this entry and update and further explain it: there is just so much to do.

 Evolution and the fractal